ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 namespaces.
 The applications can, for instance, use abstract Unix domain sockets, loopback network interface, or System V message queues for connecting to each other.
-Note that this behavior is not as such encouraged or documented by Ostro -- it’s just not explicitly disallowed.
+Note that this behavior is not as such encouraged or documented by the Ostro OS -- it’s just not explicitly disallowed.
 If the system integrator wants to prevent this behavior, using MAC or containers for application isolation is recommended.